|

 employees.
 Appropriately dividing our time between employees can reap great benefits.

-manager who spends 80% of his/her time with employees who produce only
+their time with employees who produce only 20% of the results, are

-little attention they receive from their manager.
+little attention they receive from their manager, that can make

 We all know balance is the key and that it